Work Hours Calculator — Simplify Your Freelance Billing

 Standard "Business Day" calculators are broken.
 They assume you work Monday through Friday and take weekends off.
 But in the gig economy, your schedule is yours.
 Maybe you work Saturdays to hit a deadline, or you take Tuesdays off for childcare.

-The Countimator Billable Hours Engine is the only tool designed for Custom Schedules.
+The Countimator Working Hours Engine is the only tool designed for Custom Schedules.
 It doesn't just count days; it iterates through your specific date range, filtering out your custom "Off Days" and specific holidays to calculate the exact, invoice-ready number of hours you will work.

 Precision Features for Accurate Invoicing